 Unlike other practice mats, TrueStrike is assembled with detachable sections.
 Should one part need replacing, you don't need to purchase a new unit but only the specific section.
 The heavy duty $645 unit is designed to remain static, but golfers looking for greater versatility can opt for the portable mat, which retails for $345.

 2. Country Club Elite Real Feel Golf Mat

-If the TrueStrike mat is outside your price range then don't worry because the Country Club Elite Real Feel Golf Mat offers similar quality but within the $300 price range.
+If the TrueStrike mat is outside your price range, then don't worry.
+The Country Club Elite Real Feel Golf Mat offers similar quality but within the $300 price range.

 The Real Feel surface is comprised of a "Long Fiber" system, which soaks up the clubhead rather than resisting it.
 Catch the ground behind the ball and you'll hit it fat like you would on the course.
 Catch it flush and the clubhead will continue down into the fiber system and impart accurate levels of spin and compression on the ball.